ecs-vlc/COMP6258/docs/coursework.md

 Team size: 3-4 students.

 ### Handin #1
-Due date: Friday 23rd Feb 2023, 16:00.
+Due date: Wednesday 26th Feb 2025, 16:00.
 Handin: [2425/COMP6258/1/](https://handin.ecs.soton.ac.uk/handin/2425/COMP6258/1/)
-Required files: team.txt
+Required files: plan.pdf

 ### Handin #2
-Due date: Friday 17th May 2023, 16:00.
+Due date: Friday 16th May 2025, 16:00.
 Handin: [2425/COMP6258/3/](https://handin.ecs.soton.ac.uk/handin/2425/COMP6258/3/)
 Required files: paper.pdf; mark_split.pdf; team.txt

 ## Overview
-For the last few years the top machine learning conferences, including NeurIPS and the International Conference on Representation Learning (ICLR; pronounced "i-clear") have run a challenge encouraging researchers to try to reproduce the work presented in papers submitted to the conference.
+For the last few years the top machine learning conferences, including NeurIPS, the International Conference on Representation Learning (ICLR; pronounced "i-clear") and the International Conference on Machine Learning (ICML) have run a challenge encouraging researchers to try to reproduce the work presented in papers submitted to the conference.
 The motivation for this has been as a way of trying to address a larger problem surrounding the lack of reproducibility of published results in AI papers.
 This coursework takes direct inspiration from this challenge.

-In this coursework you will form a team and choose a paper (on some aspect of deep learning) submitted to one of the ICLR 2023 or NeurIPS 2023 conferences.
-You will attempt to reproduce the results of your chosen paper and report back on your findings.
+In this coursework you will form a team and choose a paper (on some aspect of deep learning) submitted to one of the ICLR 2024, ICML 2024 or NeurIPS 2024 conferences.
+You will attempt to reproduce the key findings of your chosen paper and report back on your findings.

 ## Details
 Students will form groups of three members.
-I've made a page on the student wiki to help you form teams: https://secure.ecs.soton.ac.uk/student/wiki/w/COMP6258-2425-classlist.

 Each group will propose a paper to reproduce.
-All papers submitted to ICLR and NeurIPS are publicly available on the Open Review website (https://openreview.net/group?id=ICLR.cc/2023/Conference and https://openreview.net/group?id=NeurIPS.cc/2023/Conference) together with their reviews.
+All papers submitted to ICLR, NeurIPS and ICML are publicly available on the Open Review website (https://openreview.net/group?id=ICLR.cc/2024/Conference, https://openreview.net/group?id=NeurIPS.cc/2024/Conference and https://openreview.net/group?id=ICML.cc/2024/Conference) together with their reviews.
 You can pick a paper that was accepted, or one that was not.
 The lab demonstrators and lecturers can offer advice on good and bad papers to try.
 You will need to be careful that you do not pick a paper that requires insane amounts of computation power (some of the papers claim experiments using hundreds of GPUs!).
 In some cases, the paper you pick might include experiments that require more resources than you have available, however in such cases it is fine to try to reproduce constrained or reduced versions of the experiments (e.g. with lower dimensional inputs, smaller datasets or less layers).

 With your selected paper you should aim to replicate the experiments described in the paper.
 The goal is to assess if the experiments are reproducible, and to determine if the conclusions of the paper are supported by your findings.
 Your results can be either positive (i.e. confirm reproducibility), or negative (i.e. explain what you were unable to reproduce, and potentially explain why).